Masters in Compliance Programs and Guide in 2022

 • Legal risk management and HR compliance

-These degrees can be suitable for compliance professionals and lawyers who plan on working in the industries mentioned above.
+Degrees in relevant concentrations can be suitable for compliance professionals and lawyers who plan on working in specialized industries.
 For example, someone with a concentration in financial risk management could work in business or finance.
 A corporate compliance focus could help someone run a company’s internal compliance program.
-Do your research to find a focus that aligns with your interests and career goals.
+Explore potential concentrations that may interest you and help you reach your professional goals.

-Students begin their studies by taking foundational classes, such as Introduction to Corporate Compliance.
-In this class, you’ll learn about the main features of a successful corporate compliance program.
+Students typically begin their studies by taking foundational classes, such as Introduction to Corporate Compliance.
+In this class, they can learn about the main features of a successful corporate compliance program.

-Elective courses for a master’s in compliance depend on the type of degree you decide to go with.
-You may take classes like:
+Elective courses for a master’s in compliance can depend on the type of degree you decide to pursue.
+Classes may include:

 • Compliance Risk Assessment.
-This class will teach you how to identify and evaluate compliance risks in different industries.
+This class usually covers how to identify and evaluate compliance risks in different industries.

-• Private Sector Compliance with Public Regulations.
-In this class, you’ll study federal and state requirements for labor and employment and learn how these affect private businesses.
+• Private Sector Compliance With Public Regulations.
+Students typically learn federal and state requirements for labor and employment and how these affect private businesses.

 • Global Financial Compliance.
-This course teaches you about international regulations, focusing on the financial services industry.
+This course typically explores international regulations, focusing on the financial services industry.

 Master’s in Compliance Online Programs

-If you want to get your master’s in compliance online, there are plenty of American Bar Association (ABA)-accredited schools to choose from.
+If you want to get your master’s in compliance online, options are available below.

 Albany Law School